rra/pam-krb5/README.md

 You can also individually set the paths to the include directory and the library directory with `--with-krb5-include` and `--with-krb5-lib`.
-You may need to do this if Autoconf can't figure out whether to use lib, lib32, or lib64 on your platform.
+You may need to do this if Autoconf can't figure out whether to use `lib`, `lib32`, or `lib64` on your platform.

-To not use krb5-config and force library probing even if there is a krb5-config script on your path, set PATH_KRB5_CONFIG to a nonexistent
+To not use `krb5-config` and force library probing even if there is a `krb5-config` script on your path, set `PATH_KRB5_CONFIG` to a nonexistent
 path:

 ```